 Providing public spaces to learn, collaborate, and create is a core library service available to the community.
-In late April, the Board of Library Trustees updated policy to eliminate rental fees for non-for-profits and allow anyone with a library card to reserve a meeting space.
+In late April, the Board of Library Trustees updated policy to eliminate rental fees for non-for-profits and allow anyone with any public library card to reserve a meeting space.
 Here's an overview of the reservation process in four steps.

 1. Select your space

 - Main Library Community Engagement Space >

 - Dole Branch Meeting Room >

 - Read the policy and procedures.
 Some highlights include:

 - Age: Being 18 years or older and having a valid library card.

 - Access: Knowing all events are open to the public; not using space for private social gatherings or parties.